ljkaras/CopperMap/README.md

 The complete dataset and notebook utilized for training the model can be accessed from the dedicated [GitHub repository](https://github.com/ljkaras/ullmann_project) for the Ullmann Coupling project.

+## Domain of Applicability:

+The training of CopperMap relied on a consistent set of reaction conditions:

+- **Temperature:** 110°C
+- **Solvent:** DMA
+- **Base:** K₃PO₄
+- **Cu Source:** CuI
+- **Concentrations:**
+  - Aryl-bromide [1 eq]
+  - Primary amine [1.2 eq]
+  - CuI [10 mol%]
+  - Ligand [20 mol%]
+  - Solvent: 0.25 microM
+  - Base [2 eq]

+We observed a degree of transferability of these conditions in our study, but the yield-predictions should be taken carefully for reactions in different conditions.
+For more details, refer to the [manuscript](https://chemrxiv.org/engage/chemrxiv/article-details/6532eb5cc3693ca993c1ce40).

 ## Features

 - **Prediction Tool:** Find out the likelihood of success for a given pair of substrates.